Starting Dahlias From Seed

 When it is time to dig up your dahlias, you can store the tubers in a location that does not freeze.
 It is good if the temperature stays below 55 degrees to keep the tubers from sprouting too much.
 Dahlia tubers store better at 40 degrees to 50 degrees.

 These are dahlias from seed that I was evaluating one year.
 Dahlia hybridizers evaluate their dahlias from seed for at least 3 years.
-In the third year, if the form and color is staying consistent, the hybridizer will start producing more plants.
+After the third year, if the form and color is staying consistent, the hybridizer will start producing more plants.
 They may enter the dahlia seedling at a state fair or ADS dahlia show to receive more feedback.

 These are dahlias from seed that I am evaluating.